Flum-ro/flutter_template/README.md

 - `analysis_option.yaml` - has all the linting rules

-> Warning: Do not clone the repo and start working on it as it is hard to change all names Better to use this as a template.
+> Warning: Do not clone the repo and start working on it as it is hard to change all names.
+Better to use this as a template.

 -- create a way to clone it and use as template --